 - At 18, when I had to leave school, I found out I had bleeding ulcers, which recurred about 6 times after that.

-From then up till now, I have been diagnosed with erosive gastritis, IBS, lymphocytic colitis, chronic nausea/vomiting, 3 herniated discs in my lumbar spine, 3 collapsed discs in my cervical spine, Fibromyalgia, wear and tear throughout my joints (Arthritis), Dysautonomia (low to high blood pressure and Tachycardia- fainting), urine retention, dyspepsia that prevents eating with flare-ups, pelvic organ prolapse (bladder, bowel, and uterus), endometriosis, chronic pain, hypothyroidism, vitiligo and finally, the cause of most of it, Hypermobile Ehlers-Danlos syndromes.
+From then up till now, I have been diagnosed with erosive gastritis, IBS, lymphocytic colitis, chronic nausea/vomiting, 3 herniated discs in my lumbar spine, 3 collapsed discs in my cervical spine, Fibromyalgia, wear and tear throughout my joints (Arthritis), Dysautonomia (low to high blood pressure and Tachycardia- fainting), urine retention, dyspepsia that prevents eating with flare-ups, pelvic organ prolapse (bladder, bowel, and uterus), endometriosis, chronic pain, hypothyroidism, vitiligo and finally, the cause of most of it, Hypermobile Ehlers-Danlos syndrome.
 [Learn more at the EDS Society.]

 They still suspect more issues, and I am barely about to be 22.
 I have had 5 surgeries in the past 2 years, with half of that spent recovering.
 I have another planned in 3 weeks.